Creating 2D and 3D Textile Art

 Caroline has exhibited her work throughout Cork and has also had work exhibited in Dublin and Sligo where her work was chosen for the competition Iontas.

-Location: CIT Crawford College of Art & Design, Sharman Crawford Street
+Location: MTU Crawford College of Art & Design, Sharman Crawford Street

 - Please note that applicants will be required to pay the course fee of €240 online if a place on a course is offered.